pourabkarchaudhuri/unsupervised-clustering-faces-tensorflow/README.md

 #### Download Pre-Trained Model

-* [Pretrained Model] - A trained CNN by Google whose bottleneck needs to be consumed
+* [Pretrained Model] - A trained CNN by Google whose bottleneck needs to be consumed.
+Put this .pb file in the *20170512-110547* folder

 #### Installation